Learning to Detect Cyber Attacks: Neural Anomaly Detection for Cybersecurity with Theoretical Insights: Network Intrusion Detection in Cybersecurity

-In the previous section, we have established a non-asymptotic upper bound on excess risk, which demonstrates that the ERM-network can learn the Bayes classifier well.
-In this section, we conduct a series of real-data experiments to corroborate our main theorem.
-Specifically, we test our proposed method on network intrusion datasets.
+In this section, we conduct a series of real-data experiments to test our proposed method on real-world network intrusion datasets.
 We outline the practical steps to find the ERM-network and, based on what we observed during practical implementations, share insights to further improve our model's performance in AD.
 We also compare the performance of our method with other AD benchmark methods.
-Furthermore, we performed ablation studies to examine how altering the network architecture, loss function and sampling method affects our model's performance.
+Furthermore, we performed ablation studies to examine how altering the network architecture, loss function, and sampling method affects our model's performance.

 In the following, we report our choice of real-world datasets.